Please note that Tapas no longer supports Internet Explorer.

 "That's a long time to be a stray in Aldarath's capital," Rin mused, "and a very short time to find yourself in the Pining Frost—no wonder you've caught the keen attention of our Vice Captain here."

-Erith reached for the glass of wine, giving it a cautious sniff before taking a large gulp.
+Erith raised a glass of wine to his lips, giving it a cautious sniff before taking a large gulp.

-His eyes widened as the sharp taste hit him, and he let out a muffled cough before managing to swallow.
-"I'm not sure why you'd want to lug crates of this stuff around."
+His eyes widened as the sharp taste hit him, a cough caught in his throat before managing to swallow.
+"I'm not sure why you'd want to lug crates of this around."

-"It's more of a drink you sip," Maeric chimed in, faint amusement flickering across his face.
-His gaze slid to Rin's empty glass.
+"It's more of a drink you sip," Maeric chimed in, his gaze sliding to Rin's empty glass.
 "Not down in one go, like some people seem to think."

 Sunlight pierced through the haze of pipe smoke, and once again, the familiar clamor of boots filled the officers' tent.

-"Sit," the Captain barked, his voice cutting through the room with an authoritative aura.
+"Sit," the Captain barked.
 The tension eased slightly as the officers nervously returned to their conversation.

 Erith remained standing alongside Maeric and Rin, their posture stiff as the Captain and the Warden made their way to the table.

-An officer, almost seamlessly, stepped forward and pulled out two chairs for them.
+An officer stepped forward and pulled out two chairs for them.
 The Captain seated himself, his sharp eyes swept the table before resting on the wine glass in front of Erith.

 "Have you told him?" the Captain demanded, his tone crisp.